ramyacn1645-ops/simplecprogramsfor-1styearstudents/README.md

 # simplecprogramsfor-1styearstudents
-//simple c programs for 1st year engineering students ,especially for those who are from biology background
+//simple c programs for 1st year engineering students
 //first step in writing c program i.e.,adding library
 #include<stdio.h>  // it is one of the libraries in c programming
 int main(){